 We expect to seek to raise additional capital in the future to help fund our acquisition, development, and production of crude oil and natural gas reserves.
-We have obtained debt financing through our revolving credit facility with Maximilian Resources, LLC, as described in the MD&A section under the caption "Current debt (short-term borrowings) - Maximilian Credit Facility" Subsequent debt financing, if available, may require restrictive covenants in addition to those to which we are already subject under the Maximilian loan, which may limit our operating flexibility.
+In the past, we have obtained debt financing through commercial loans and credit facilities.
+Subsequent debt financing, if available, may require restrictive covenants, which may limit our operating flexibility.
 Future debt financing may also involve debt instruments that are convertible into or exercisable for Common Stock.
 The conversion of the debt to equity financing may dilute the equity position of our existing shareholders.